The Application Process

 Parents/Guardians of children who are 4 years of age on or before August 15 and are zoned for Sumner County Schools.

 How do I apply for the Voluntary Pre-K program?

 Families have several different options.
 During the spring and summer months, applications may be completed online in English or in Spanish.
 At the end of the online application, families will be asked to upload the required documents.
 Be sure to have these documents ready, as applications without the birth certificate, proof of income, and applicable supplementary documents, will be marked “incomplete” and will not be reviewed.

 Year round, applications may be completed on paper and submitted to the Sumner County Board of Education or your local elementary school.
 If copies are needed of the documents, they can be brought to the address on the back of the application where the Office of Voluntary Pre-K will make copies for you.

 What is the due date for the Voluntary Pre-K application?

-Letters of acceptance begin being mailed mid-June.
+Acceptance emails will begin being emailed mid-April.
 However, the Voluntary Pre-K Office will continue accepting students until all seats are filled.
 There are twenty seats per classroom.
 The goal is to fill all twenty seats with students who have financial need or who lost a parent as a direct result of war.
 Any students who do not meet this criterion will be placed in Group 2 or Group 3 of the waiting list.
 As the school year approaches, if seats remain unfilled, students in Group 2 will be called.
 Group 2 consists of students who have English as their second language or require special education services.
 If other seats remain, students in Group 3 will be called.
 Any application received without documentation verifying income and/or a copy of the child’s birth certificate will automatically be marked INCOMPLETE and will not be reviewed.